P-p-H-d/mlib/README.md

 ##### type *name\_ref(name\_it\_t it)

 Return a pointer to the element pointed by the iterator.
-This pointer remains valid until the list is modified by another method.
+This pointer remains valid until the object is destroyed.

 ##### const type *name\_cref(const name\_it\_t it)

 Return a constant pointer to the element pointed by the iterator.
-This pointer remains valid until the list is modified by another method.
+This pointer remains valid until the object is destroyed.

 ##### size\_t name\_size(const name\_t list)

-Return the number elements of the list (aka size).
+Compute and return the number elements of the list (aka size).
 Return 0 if there no element.

 ##### void name\_insert(name\_t list, const name\_it\_t it, const type x)